Rockruff/SMS-Forward/README.md

 python3 main.py
 ```

-> The script only forwards **new** SMS messages received after it starts.
-Messages already in your inbox will be ignored.
+The script will only forward **new** SMS messages received after it starts.
+Messages that are already in your inbox will not be forwarded.
+You might want to send a test SMS to your phone to confirm everything is working.

 ---